goruck/edge-tpu-servers/README.md

 13. Run the svm-based face classifier training program, [train.py](./train.py).
 This will create two pickle files - one for the svm model and one for the model labels.

-14. Mount ZoneMinder's alarm image store on the Dev Board so the server can find the alarm images and process them.
+14. Mount a local or remote image store on the Dev Board so the server can find theimages and process them.
 The store should be auto-mounted using ```sshfs``` at startup which is done by an entry in ```/etc/fstab```.
 ```bash
 # Setup sshfs.
 $ sudo apt-get install sshfs